-I. Statement of the Case
+I. Statement of the case:

 The District of Columbia Metropolitan Police Department ("MPD" or "Agency") filed an Arbitration Review Request ("Request") in the above-captioned matter.
-The Arbitrator found that: (1) the Grievant did not waive the application of the 55-day rule and (2) MPD violated the 55-day rule contained in the parties' collective bargaining agreement ("CBA").
-As a result, the Arbitrator rescinded the termination of John Hackley ("Grievant"), a bargaining unit member.
+MPD seeks review of an arbitration award ("Award") which rescinded the termination of Bridget King ("Grievant") a bargaining unit member.
 MPD contends that the: (1) Arbitrator was without authority to grant the Award; and (2) Award is contrary to law and public policy.
 The Fraternal Order of Police/Metropolitan Police Department Labor Committee ("FOP" or "Union") opposes the Request.

 The issue before the Board is whether "the award on its face is contrary to law and public policy" or whether "the arbitrator was without or exceeded his or her jurisdiction..."
 D.C.
-Code §1-605.02(6) (2001 ed).
+Code §1-605.02(6) (2001 ed.)

 II.
-Discussion
+Discussion: